 A back-end squeeze-out of the remaining minority shareholders.

 The FIEA applies to the first step tender offer described in Question 15, and the Companies Act applies to the back-end squeeze-out.

-Instead, a "fractional share squeeze-out" is currently most commonly used.
-In this type of squeeze-out, the target company, after adoption of a shareholder resolution, obtains an option to call all outstanding shares in exchange for new shares.
-The exchange ratio is set to result in minority shareholders holding fractional shares.
-There is a procedure by which the fractional shares are not actually issued but sold to the acquirer with court approval, with the cash proceeds distributed proportionately to the minority shareholders.
-Minority shareholders who are not satisfied with the amount of cash consideration can file a petition to the court to determine the fair value of their shares.
+Instead, a "fractional share squeeze-out" by means of "wholly callable stock" has been most commonly used.
+In this type of squeeze-out, the target company, after adoption of a shareholder resolution, reclassifies all outstanding shares as shares that are subject to a call option, which are referred to in Japanese as "wholly callable stock" (zenbu shutoku joukou tsuki shurui kabushiki).
+Upon exercise of the call option, the wholly callable stock is then exchanged for a new class of stock.
+However, the exchange ratio for the new shares is set at a level that results in minority shareholders being entitled to receive only fractional shares.
+This is because there is a procedure under the Companies Act by which the fractional shares are not actually issued but sold to the acquirer on court approval, with the cash proceeds distributed proportionately to the minority shareholders.
+Minority shareholders who are not satisfied with the amount of cash consideration are entitled to appraisal rights (that is, the right to file a petition to the court to determine the fair value of their shares).

 In the case of buyouts of private companies, a stock purchase agreement entered into between the seller and the buyer is the principal document providing the transaction's terms and conditions.

 The principal documents for buyouts of public companies are the tender offer documents, such as the: